sildater/parangonar/README.md

 **Parangonar** is a Python package for note alignment of symbolic music.
 **Parangonar** contains offline and online note alignment algorithms as well as task-agnostic dynamic programming sequence alignment algorithms.
-Note alignments produced py **Parangonar** can be visualized using the web tool [Parangonda](https://sildater.github.io/parangonada/).
+Note alignments produced by **Parangonar** can be visualized using the web tool [Parangonda](https://sildater.github.io/parangonada/).
 **Parangonar** uses [Partitura](https://github.com/CPJKU/partitura) as file I/O utility.